-It’s one of the most common questions we get from folks looking to install a sauna in their home.
+Still, it’s one of the most common questions we get from folks looking to install a sauna in their home.

 Why are saunas made of cedar?

 The answer to that is simple, since it was first discovered, the wood from cedar trees has proven to be the best wood for saunas because of it’s natural ability to withstand moisture.
+Cedar is also one of the top choices of wood types used in Sauna because of the aroma it gives off and it’s soft, red appearance.

 On top of it’s superior ability to withstand heat and moisture, cedar also smells the best.
 Well, fresh cut pine may give it a run for it’s money.